Hospitality Management (BAS)

 Total Semester Credit Hours11

-Students must complete a minimum of 120 semester credit hours as required for completion of the degree, including satisfactory completion of all required courses.
+Students must complete a minimum of 120 semester credit hours as required to complete the degree, including satisfactory completion of all required courses.
 The course sequence below only includes the last two years of the program.
 Completion requirements may vary depending on AAS coursework.
 Plan to complete requirements with varying hour options accordingly.

 Plan of Study Grid